How would you describe a perfect business for students? Let me guess—

 Influencers are all very nice, but pets can easily upstage them.

 The pet industry is steadily growing, year by year.
 It’s forecasted to reach almost 110 billion U.S. dollars in 2021.
-Not surprisingly, there are many significant branches, from food and treats to accessories to services like pet sitting, walking, grooming, or poop scooping.
+Not surprisingly, there are many significant branches, from food and treats to accessories to services like pet insurance, pet sitting, walking, grooming, or poop scooping.

 Whichever branch you choose, consider 2021 pet industry trends.
 The most important ones are: